The Comedy Conundrum: The Art and Agony of Translating Humour

-However, whilst it’s undeniably tricky, there are ways that translators can get humour across.
-In this article we’ll look at the challenges of translating humour and how they can be tackled.
+However, while it’s undeniably tricky, there are ways that translators can convey humour.
+In this article, we’ll look at the challenges of translating humour and how they can be tackled.

 The Challenges of Translating Humour